VeryLongNicknameSuchWow/SoloQ_Notifier/README.md

 table editor and add a new line at the bottom:

 ```
-*/1 * * * * cd /path-to-your-script && python3 soloq.py >> soloq.log 2>&1
+*/1 * * * * cd /path-to-your-script && python3 soloq.py 2>> soloq.log
 ```

 This will run the script once every minute.
-Output and errors will be saved in `soloq.log` file.
+Errors will be saved in `soloq.log` file.

 ### Note